mingiss/tex4ht-vtex/README.md

 - Command line option `-p` switches on the enhanced superscript base recognition algorithm.

-- Command line switch `-m` converts math unicode bold or italic letters to their latin equivalents, enveloped into corresponding math variant `MathML` tags.
+- Command line switch `-m` converts math unicode bold or italic letters to their Latin equivalents, enveloped into corresponding math variant `MathML` tags.

-## Repository structure:
+## Repository structure

 Designed as a mirror copy of `TeX Live` (`TL`) build tree structure.

-There are problems in running standard `TL` script `Build/source/reautoconf` under `MS Windows` in `MSYS` environment, hence additional set of prepared configure scripts are provided.
+There are problems in running standard `TL` script `Build/source/reautoconf` under `MS Windows` in `MSYS` environment, hence an additional set of prepared configure scripts are provided.

-Modified executables and libraries should be copied from repository folder `Master/bin` to the relevant local `TL` deployment path, for example, either
+Modified executables and libraries should be copied from the repository folder `Master/bin` to the relevant local `TL` deployment path, for example, either

     D:\texroot\texlive2010\bin